Leesaal/PasswordGenerator/README.md

 When the button "Generate Password", the new password will show in the box in black where it will originally say "Your Secure Password".

-This program also hides the criteria until generate password is clicked and then the criteria will show.
+This program also hides the criteria until "Show Criteria" is clicked and then the criteria will show and the button will change to "Generate Password".

 ## Installation